metamn/metamn-dev/README.md

 ## Technologies

-* Gulp for generating the site and the styleguide
+* Gulp &mdash; for generating the site and the styleguide
-* JSON files for database
+* JSON &mdash; files for database
-* BEM folder structure and naming conventions, together with a generator
+* BEM &mdash; folder structure and naming conventions, together with a generator
-* SWIG templating language
+* SWIG &mdash; templating language
-* SCSS style pre-processor
+* SCSS &mdash; style pre-processor
-* JS except touch events
+* JS &mdash; except touch events
-* Picturefill for responsive images
+* Picturefill &mdash; for responsive images
 * Automatic image resize and compression
-* KSS for documentation
+* KSS &mdash; for documentation
 * A Styleguide in sync with the site

 ## Overview